 - Social Media: Social is unique in that it grew entirely on the consumer side with MySpace, Facebook, LinkedIn and more.
 Businesses have embraced social for marketing, but it took a few years.
 However, chatbots are one of the next big innovative technology solutions and social platforms like Facebook are the premier channels for enterprises to take advantage of the new opportunities for commerce, customer service and more.

-The rise of chatbots offer a preview of where consumerism of IT is heading—acceleration to the point that we can’t even tell if the technology is starting on the consumer side or the business side.
+The rise of chatbots offer a preview of where consumerism of technology is heading—acceleration to the point that we can’t even tell if the technology is starting on the consumer side or the business side.

 A Critical Turning Point for Today’s CIOs